httpie/cli/README.rst

 HTTPie: command-line HTTP client for the API era
 ################################################

 HTTPie (pronounced *aitch-tee-tee-pie*) is a command-line HTTP client.
 Its goal is to make CLI interaction with web services as human-friendly as possible.
-It provides a simple ``http`` command that allows for sending arbitrary HTTP requests using a simple and natural syntax, and displays colorized output.
-HTTPie can be used for testing, debugging, and generally interacting with HTTP servers.
+HTTPie is designed for testing, debugging, and generally interacting with APIs & HTTP servers.
+The ``http`` & ``https`` commands allow for creating and sending arbitrary HTTP requests.
+They use simple and natural syntax and provide formatted and colorized output.

 .. class:: no-web no-pdf